 Taken together, our results have important implications for the peer effects literature and for the evaluation of social programs.
-Our study points out that an individual's choice of participation in a social program can be affected by more than one peer group and that these social interaction effects can be sizeable.
-Both the workplace and family can serve as important information transmission networks in settings where information about the benefits and costs of program participation is scarce and perceptions are in their formative stage.
-Our findings highlight that peer effects can have long-lasting effects on program participation, even in the presence of decay, since any original peer effect cascades through a network over time.
-This is especially important when considering the design and implementation of new social programs, since the initial group of participants can play a large and lasting role in the evolution of take up patterns.
+Our study points out that both the workplace and family can serve as important networks in settings where information about the benefits and costs of program participation is scarce and perceptions are in their formative stage.
+This finding is of particular importance for the ongoing debate about policies aimed at promoting gender equality, ranging from family policy to affirmative action programs.
+Advocates of such public interventions often argue that traditional gender roles in both the family and the labor market can be changed or modified through peer influence.
+Our study also highlights that peer effects can have long-lasting effects on program participation, even in the presence of decay, since any original peer effect cascades through a network over time.
+This is especially important when considering the design and implementation of new social programs, since the initial group of participants can play a large and lasting role in the evolution of take-up patterns.
 Social interactions can reinforce the direct effects on take up due to a program's parameters, leading to a long-run equilibrium take-up rate which can be substantially higher than in the absence of peer effects.

 The remainder of the paper proceeds as follows.
 Section 2 discusses the challenges in estimating social interaction effects, the previous literature, and our identification strategy.
 In Sections 3 and 4, we discuss the 1993 leave reform, our data, the RD design, and validity tests.
 Section 5 presents our main findings on peer effects in the workplace and family networks.
-Section 6 explores possible mechanisms, Section 7 examines the importance of strong versus weak ties, and Section 8 estimates how peer effects cascade through the social network.
+Section 6 explores possible mechanisms, Section 7 examines the importance of strong versus weak ties, and Section 8 estimates how peer effects cascade through the workplace network.
 The final section offers some concluding remarks.